-When the year starts winding down, the bulk of the best concerts in Chicago seem to arrive on the last day, New Year's Eve.
-While some people dress up to drink in hotel ballrooms (or stand out in the cold) at New Year's Eve parties, some of Chicago's best music venues mark the arrival of 2017 with celebratory shows.
-Whether you prefer hip-hop, EDM, soul or jam bands, you'll find a reason to dance at one of the top New Year's Eve concerts in Chicago.
+As the days remaining in 2017 become numbered, the bulk of the best concerts in Chicago seem to arrive on New Year's Eve.
+If you'd rather skip the hotel parties but don't want to spend the evening sitting on the couch, head to some of Chicago's best music venues where you can mark the arrival of 2018 with a celebratory show.
+Fans of rock, hip-hop and EDM will find a reason to dance until midnight (and beyond) at the top New Year's Eve concerts in Chicago.

 RECOMMENDED: Our guide to New Year's Eve in Chicago